rotki/rotki/docs/api.rst

    :resjson list result: A mapping containing the evm chain keys and which addresses were added for each chain.
    :statuscode 200: Accounts successfully added
    :statuscode 400: Provided JSON or data is in some way malformed.
 The accounts to add contained invalid addresses or were an empty list.
-   :statuscode 409: User is not logged in.
-Provided tags do not exist.
+   :statuscode 401: User is not logged in.
+   :statuscode 409: Provided tags do not exist.
 Check message for details.
    :statuscode 500: Internal rotki error
    :statuscode 502: Remote error occurred when attempted to connect to an Avalanche or Polkadot node and only if it's the first account added.
 Check message for details.